nickfrandsen/htmltoword/README.md

 ### Highlighting text

-You can add highlighting to text by wrapping it in a span with class h and adding a data style with a color that wordml supports (TODO: Provide list) ie:
+You can add highlighting to text by wrapping it in a span with class h and adding a data style with a color that wordml supports (http://www.schemacentral.com/sc/ooxml/t-w_ST_HighlightColor.html) ie:

 ```html
 <span class="h" data-style="green">This text will have a green highlight</span>